tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

 [The Great Curve](https://www.youtube.com/watch?v=UW1IqW6kNdU).

 With lines like "She loves the world, and all the people in it," the song is ostensibly about a specific woman.
-As the song progresses, we learn "She is only partly human being," then comes the clincher:
+As the song progresses, we learn "She is only partly human being."

+Then a bit later, we hear the clincher:

 "The world moves on a woman's hips
 The world moves and it swivels and bops